Using a Webhook

 page_uuid The identifier Unbounce uses to identify your page uniquely.
 Eventually, you’ll be able to use this with our API to manipulate and get information about your page.
 This is a 36-character UUID, for example, "a2838d98-4cf4-11df-a3fd-00163e372d58".

 variant This identifies the page variant that the visitor saw when they landed on your page.
-The first variant is "a ", the next, "b", and so on.
-If you have more than 26 variants, the sequence will continue with "aa", "ab," etc.
+The first variant is "a", the next "b", and so on.
+If you have more than 26 variants, the sequence will continue with "aa", "bb", etc.

 time_submitted (in UTC)